ensood/sms-gpt/readme.md

 2. Set up a Python environment with the required dependencies; use requirments.txt
 3. API keys and credentials should be stored securely and loaded from environment variables.
    NOTE: For simplicity, configure your API keys and credentials in the `configuration/config.json` file.
-4. Setup webhook for text messages in Twilio console; ex. yourdomain.com/sms
+4. Set up webhook for text messages in Twilio console; ex. yourdomain.com/sms
-   NOTE: For test, use ngrok to setup a local http server with exposer to the internet
+   NOTE: For the test, use ngrok to setup a local http server with exposure to the internet
 5. Start the Flask application using `python app.py`.

 ## Usage